 Dinas Dinlle is a great spot for sea fishing, a vast beach with plenty of good spots to fish.
-Boat fishermen have regular catches of Tope out in the bay, it’s a well known hot spot for the boats.
+Boat fishermen have regular catches of Tope out in the bay, it’s a well known hot spot.
 Moreover it is one of only a few spots in the north west you can target Tope from the shore.

 There is ample parking all down the beach, there are also plenty of fishing marks which require a bit of a trek, if you head further west for example.
 The good thing about this section is during summer the tourists generally stay in the area around the car parks / shops/ toilets.
-Summer time the beach can be full of tourists, it’s best fishing it at night to avoid the crowds mear the parking areas.
+Summer time the beach can be full of tourists, it’s best fishing it at night to avoid the crowds near the parking areas.
 That said it also fishes very well during the hours of darkness, so it’s win win.
 Just try to fish on an incoming tide going into darkness, a bit of an onshore breeze will help too.

 Dinas Dinlle is also a cracking bass beach and produced well even during winter time 2018/2019.
 Bass are usually difficult to come across in the colder months so it is unusual for this to happen.
-The reports were pretty consistent too.
+The reports were pretty consistent too, hopefully this will continue.

-Dinas Dinlle is pretty much a snag free fishing mark as it is mostly onto a sandy bottom.
+Dinas Dinlle fishing is pretty much a snag free fishing mark as it is mostly onto a sandy bottom.
 It fishes at any state of the tide, just avoid the smaller high tides, just so you get a bit more depth.
 Do a reccy at low tide if you get chance to find the gullies as this is where the fish will be easier to get.
 They will always follow the gullies in search of any food that gets washed in.
 4 ounce gripper leads will hold bottom fine here unless you want to try rolling leads to find the fish holding gullies.